Prostate Cancer and PTSD

 This was a major wake-up call which stared me thinking that my chosen career might have to come to an end.
 I sought help, benefited from cognitive therapy and recovered.
 At about the same time my daughter was born, and I decided it was time to come off the road.

 So, while my cancer hasn’t caused or reactivated my PTSD, it’s a condition I’m familiar with.

 Cancer survivors can experience PTSD

-A recent study published by the American Cancer Society suggests that more than 20% of cancer victims have experienced PTSD symptoms.1 This usually happens within six months, but as I know to my cost, it can sneak up on you and not deliver a blow until years afterward.
+Some cancer patients can experience PTSD symptoms.1 It may happen within months, but as I know to my cost, it can sneak up on you and not deliver a blow until years afterward.

 I assume my symptoms were caused by thoughts of mortality and seeing people suffer, including some of my colleagues, and on occasions being scared out of my wits.

 Well there’s nothing like a cancer diagnosis to trigger similar thoughts.
 And as with reporting on dangerous events, cancer is always going to be more than one stressful episode.
 Not surprisingly, patients are more at risk when having seemingly beaten the disease, it then makes a most unwelcome return.

 - Not thinking clearly, though for prostate cancer sufferers this could be ‘brain fog’ often experienced by those on hormone therapy.

 - Mood swings, negative thoughts leading to a loss of interest in life.
 This too can be a product of various cancer treatments.